Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- Ayton's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.
+- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the league on defense.
+- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the league.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per game.

-- Looking at assists, the Nuggets are ranked 15th in the league, giving up 25.7 per contest.
+- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.

 Deandre Ayton vs. the Nuggets